Orange-OpenSource/NMaaS/README.md

 - *Linux*

-   Lastly used with the *Ubuntu 18.04.3 LTS (Bionic)* version on all machines.
+   Lastly used with the *Ubuntu 20.04 LTS (Groovy Gorilla)* version on all machines.

 - *Python*